AsifShaafi/train-ticket-injection/INJECTED_FAULTS.md

 **Trigger Conditions:**
 - `stationList` is null or empty
-- Number of stations < 2
+- Number of stations < 2 (individual station names are not trimmed, but empty entries are still invalid)

 **Sample Input:**
 ```json